Jiha Moon: Early life and education

-Moon was born in Daegu, South Korea in 1973.
-After earning her Bachelor of Fine Arts from Korea University and her Master of Fine Arts in Western Painting from Ewha Womans University.
-After graduating, Moon relocated to the United States to pursue a Master of Fine Arts in painting at the University of Iowa.
+She earned a Bachelor of Fine Arts from Korea University in 1996 and a Master of Fine Arts in Western Painting from Ewha Womans University in 1999.
+After graduating, Moon relocated to the United States, enrolling in the University of Iowa's graduate program, receiving both a Master of Arts (2001) and a Master of Fine Arts (2002) in painting there.